Broadcasts are not real-time, nor are they meant to be. There’s a delay between data changing in Ardoq and the Broadcast message being sent.

 ...while the scheduler can run monthly.

-The key is always to test that your Broadcast is giving the results you want before you publish it.
+It's good practise always to test that your Broadcast is giving the results you want before you publish it.
+You can do this by launching only to a limited audience (like just your own email).

 If you still have questions or need more information, reach out to us via our website or by using the in-app chat.